 Research is a SeaTrust Institute core activity.
-From climate change to characteristics and habitats of marine fauna, to indigenous knowledge and tourism, our projects engage interdisciplinary teams in exploring complex environmental issues.
+Environmental and climate change science and policy, education, resilience, adaptation indigenous knowledge, and sustainability inform our projects that engage interdisciplinary teams in exploring complex global environmental and social issues.

 Global and International